 "Transient Vacation Unit.
-A dwelling unit or lodging unit that is advertised, solicited, offered, or provided $[\frac{1}{2}]$ (or a combination of any of the foregoing $[\frac{1}{2}]$) for compensation to transient occupants for less than 90 consecutive days, other than a bed and breakfast home[,] (see bed and breakfast home), timeshare [unit,] (see bed and breakfast home), or hotel [unit,] (see hotel).
-For purposes of this definition:
+A dwelling unit or lodging unit that is advertised, solicited, offered, or provided[-] (or a combination of any of the foregoing[-]) for compensation to transient occupants for less than 90 consecutive days, other than a bed and breakfast home[-] (see bed and breakfast home), timeshare [unit,] (see timeshare), or hotel [unit,] (see hotel).
+For the purposes of this definition:

 - 1. Compensation includes but is not limited to monetary payment, services, or labor of transient occupants; and - 2.
-Month-to-month holdover tenancies resulting from the expiration of longterm leases of 90 consecutive days or more are excluded."
+Month-to-month holdover tenancies resulting from the expiration of long-term leases of 90 consecutive days or more are excluded."